 In addition to their other challenges, cannabis businesses must contend with punitive federal tax rules.
-In 1982, Congress enacted Section 280E of the Tax Code as a way to punish drug traffickers.
-This provision disallowed all deductions or credits for business expenses related to the trafficking of most illegal drugs.
+In 1982, Congress enacted Section 280E of the Tax Code to punish drug traffickers.
+This provision disallowed all deductions or credits for business expenses related to trafficking of most illegal drugs.
 The Federal Government classifies marijuana as a schedule I narcotic, so it falls under this rule.
 In 2007, the US tax court ruled that Section 280E applies to cannabis businesses even where the business activities are legal under state law.

 The mitigating rule will not help every dispensary or cooperative.
 Many providers are not set up to provide other services.
-It still does not address the problem that providers are being taxed unfairly.
+It also does not address the problem that providers are being taxed unfairly.
 Trying to shift expenses around increases accounting costs and stress associated with filing tax returns.
 It also breeds uncertainty.
 As providers seek to deduct as many of their expenses as they legally can, they run the risk of the IRS disagreeing and demanding a higher tax payment with a penalty.